Prodesire/SimpleProjects/learnserver/README.md

 ## cgi_threading_server

 * Using threading other than multiprocessing to build server, same like cgi way.
+* When there is a request, start a new thread to handle it.

 HTTP Performance Test Result:
 　wrk http://127.0.0.1:8080